How to Get Mentioned by ChatGPT: A Step-by-Step Guide

 Does my website need to be popular to get AI mentions?

 Not necessarily, but your brand needs to be known.
 A small website can earn AI mentions if it produces genuinely authoritative content on a specific topic, especially if that content is referenced by other sources.
-Niche authority often outperforms broad popularity.
-A site with 5,000 monthly visitors that is the definitive resource on a narrow topic will often be mentioned over a site with 500,000 visitors that covers the same topic superficially.
+Niche authority often outperforms broad popularity: a small site that is the definitive resource on a narrow topic will frequently be mentioned over a far larger site that covers it superficially.

 How often do AI search engines update their knowledge?

 It varies by platform.
-Perplexity searches the live web for every query, so it always has access to current information.
-ChatGPT with browsing also pulls real-time data.
-The base models for ChatGPT and Claude are updated periodically, typically every few months, with knowledge cutoff dates that move forward with each update.
+Perplexity searches the live web for every query, and ChatGPT Search pulls real-time data when a query needs it.
+The base models for ChatGPT and Claude are updated periodically, typically every few months, with knowledge cutoff dates that move forward each time.
 Gemini integrates Google Search results in real time for many queries.
-The trend across all platforms is toward more frequent updates and greater reliance on live web data.
+The trend across every platform is toward more frequent updates and greater reliance on live web data.

 What types of businesses benefit most from AI search visibility?